2003100127/deeptminter/README.md

         troll.sh is used to generate multiple sequence alignments, transmembrane topologies, and all of evolutionary coupling features including EVfold (generated using FreeContact) and Gaussian DCA.

     * shell commands
-        * general (please specify the installed location of the executables or database in `Installation 1 and 4` and put your fasta sequence in the input path before running the following command.)
+        * general (please specify the installed location of the executables or the database in `Installations 1 and 2` and put your fasta sequence in the input path before running the following command.)
         ```
         ./troll.sh -n NAME -c CHAIN -i /YOUR/INPUT/PATH/
         ```